 - We strive for simplicity in pricing to make it easy for you to price your property competitively and attract more guests

-- The commission percentage varies by country and can also vary depending on your property type or location Start your registration process to find out how much applies to you.
+- The commission percentage varies per country and can also vary depending on your property type or location.
+Please start your registration process to find out how much applies to you.

 How we determine commission eligibility

 You pay commission when:

 - You have a confirmed stay – your guest has checked out and paid.